This page brings together Debt Camel’s articles about payday loans. Payday lending is often in the news and this page is kept updated.

-- Payday UK and Payday Express – these brands are all part of the same group
+- Payday UK, Payday Express and the Money Shop – these brands are all part of the same group.

 Some people are being cold-called by Claims Management firms saying they are payday loan refund experts – but here are Four reasons not to use a claims firm for a payday loan complaint.